 Hotels & Hospitality

-The global hospitality landscape is shifting - and BCLP is moving with it.
-Wherever you are in the life cycle of your hospitality project, our number 1 ranked Hotels & Hospitality team works together with you to build value in this increasingly complex world.
+The global hospitality landscape is shifting, and we are moving with it.
+Wherever you are in the life cycle of your hospitality projects, our highly ranked Hotels & Hospitality team focus on listening to your needs to build value in this increasingly complex world.

-Our lawyers understand the industry inside and out, partnering with our clients on the full lifecycle of a matter, including on investment and development, funds, REITs, borrowing or lending, mergers and acquisitions, management agreements, franchising, operations, employment and labor, health and safety, licensing, tax, intellectual property and litigation.
-This sector approach allows us to foresee potential issues at an early stage, and protect you from risk.
+We understand the industry inside and out, partnering with our clients on the full spectrum of matters, including investment and development, funds, REITs, borrowing or lending, mergers and acquisitions, management agreements, franchising, operations, employment and labor, health and safety, licensing, tax, intellectual property and litigation.
+This approach allows us to apply our sector perspective to foresee potential issues and protect clients from risk.

-We represent owners, operators, investors, franchisors and lenders in nearly every part of the hospitality sector, including the development of mixed-use projects and related infrastructure, hotels, resorts, casinos, serviced apartments, branded residences, restaurants, spas, golf courses, ski resorts (and many more) meaning whatever asset your next project involves, our team will be ready to assist.
+Owners, operators, investors, franchisors and lenders work with us in nearly every part of the hospitality sector, including the development of mixed-use projects and related infrastructure, hotels, resorts, casinos, serviced apartments, branded residences, restaurants, spas, golf courses, ski resorts (and many more) meaning whatever asset your next project involves, our team will be ready to assist with intelligent solutions.

-The geographic reach of our team complemented by our significant depth of experience allows us to comprehensively assist you, no matter your legal need or location.
-Our offices throughout the US, Europe, Middle East and Asia give us access to key established and emerging markets, and provide us with international insights hard to find elsewhere.
-In particular, we are adept at handling cross-border and multi-jurisdictional transactions, which often involve multiple legal systems, cultures, conventions and languages.
+Our geographical reach, complemented by our significant depth of experience, allows us to comprehensively assist you, no matter your legal need or location.
+With offices throughout the US, Europe, Asia and Middle East, we have access to key established and emerging markets, providing us with global insights hard to find elsewhere.
+We are adept at handling cross-border and multi-jurisdictional transactions, which often involve multiple legal systems, cultures, conventions and languages.

 Our team has been ranked by the leading UK legal directories (Chambers and Legal 500) for the last 15 years.